Pressure Washing Nozzles

 Materials & Connections

-Select wetted materials compatible with your fluid, temperature, and wear conditions.
-Common options include hardened stainless steel, with inlet sizes such as 1/4 in. and 1/8 in. and NPT connections where available.
+Select wetted materials compatible with the fluid, temperature, and wear conditions; common options may include hardened stainless steel; common sizes include 1/4 in. and 1/8 in. with NPT connections where available.

 Maintenance & Reliability